fj317/PoP2Coursework2/README.md

 ### Q1
 Language: **C**
+Creates a list of pseudo-random numbers by using a simple random number generator (shown in lecture - starts with 1111 as seed, squares it and then takes digits 3-7 as the seed for the next number).
+Then sorts these numbers using the cocktail shaker algorithm.
 Built in methods used: None
 Own implementation methods: strlen, stringToInt (rough reimplementation of strtol), pow, intToString (reimplementation of sprintf), createRand (rather than using rand).

 ### Q2
 Language: **Java**
+Reads the txt file containing names.
+Sorts these names into alphabetical order using the quicksort algorithm.
+Outputs the sorted names into the console for the user to use.
 Built in methods used: toCharArray
 Own implementation methods: getChar